 Flip-Flops: Practical and appreciated

 You see it at almost every wedding -- ladies who eventually go barefoot because they've had it with their high heels, but they want to keep on dancing!
-Now, a hard dance floor can be stressful to bare feet as well -- and it can even become dangerous if someone spills a drink or drops a glass.
+But a hard dance floor isn't going to offer much relief -- and it can even become dangerous if someone spills a drink or drops a glass.

 Sunglasses: For that classic, cool look

-Some couples like the idea of a wedding reception album full of cool-looking, sunglasses-wearing guests.
-If your wedding is outside during the daytime, guests might appreciate them just as much as flip-flops on the dance floor!
+Some couples like the idea of a wedding reception album full of cool-looking, sunglass-wearing guests.
+If your wedding is outside during the daytime, they're not just a cool look -- they're functional, as well!
 But if you're indoors at night and your venue turns the lights down too low, it might be hard for guests to see where they're going.

 In other words, sunglasses may not be a great idea for every wedding reception.
 It's up to you.

-These sunglasses from a 2016 wedding were personalized with the couple's names and wedding date on the sides.
-They a hit during the reception, and they also doubled as a nice take-home favor to remember the evening.
+The sunglasses in this photo were personalized with the couple's names and wedding date on the sides.
+They were a hit during the reception, and they doubled as a nice take-home favor.

 Any venue can look like a dance club when the house lights go down, and the DJ's lights go up (especially with uplighting).
-But you can really go the extra mile for that club or rave vibe by providing glow necklaces for your guests.
+But you can really go the extra mile for that club or rave vibe by providing glow necklaces or glow sticks for your guests.

 For the wedding pictured here, we planned a time to hand out the necklaces.
 The couple ordered them and placed in the ballroom prior to my arrival.
 I kept the box behind the DJ booth until the appointed time.
 When I made the announcement and held up handfuls of necklaces, people swarmed to get one... they were all gone within minutes and most people wore them for the rest of the evening.